JTnadrooi/Project-Galore/.docs/angels/angels-todo.md

 -   [ ] overhaul/normalise water washing recipes.
 -   [x] overhaul rocket fuel crafting.
 -   [ ] gem overhaul.
-    -   [x] remove gem result from ore processing.
+    -   [x] remove gem result from ore crystal processing.
+    -   [ ] (?) add gem result to ore pure processing.
 -   [x] fix the using of reskinned icons.
 -   [x] remove alien samples. (or make it at least not used for research)
 -   [ ] spoilage. (optional setting)